Robbirus/Robbirus/README.md

 - Strong communication skills for presentations and interpersonal communication (active listening, respect, empathy...)
 - Efficient, curious, autonomous, organized, cooperative, patient
 ## Things I like
+- 🎮 Video games like Minecraft, Satisfactory, Frostpunk, Helldivers and more !
+- ♟️ Board games too, like Wild Space, Boreal, Miniville and Explorers of the woodlands
+- 💻 Programming in general
 - 🧗 Climbing
 - 🚶 Hiking
-- 🎮 Video games like Minecraft, Satisfactory, Frostpunk, Helldivers and more !
-- ♟️ Board games too, like Wild Space, Boreal, Miniville and Explorers of the woodlands
-- 💻 Programming to make life easier and fun games
 <!--START_SECTION:waka-->
 <!--END_SECTION:waka-->
 <!--